 The type of treatment for high testosterone will depend on the underlying cause of the imbalance.
-Most people will require a combination of lifestyle changes and medication.

-Stopping steroid or supplementation use
+Stopping steroid or medication use

 In one study, 88.4% of the male participants taking testosterone supplements did not produce sperm.
 However, 6 months after stopping the use of the supplements, 65% of these individuals began to produce sperm again.